theletterd/resume/resume.md

 ## Yelp (Dec 2009 to Present)

-### Engineering Manager, Yelp Nowait (Dec 2018 - Present)
+### Engineering Manager, Yelp Waitlist (Dec 2018 - Present)

-- Managed a team of of ~10 engineers, 5 of whom are remote.
+- Managed a distributed team of of 10-13 engineers, across 3 timezones and 4 locations.
+- The team focused on improving wait-time estimates for diners, and adding functionality to the iOS Host app used by restaurants to manage their waitlist.
+- Drove long-running architectural projects to clean up and retire crufty systems, and migrate other systems to more company-standard tech.

 ### Engineering Manager, Food Order Discovery (July 2017 - Dec 2018)